Sidharth1743/HeritageNet-example/README.md

 ### Project

-This graph is part of **Chronos.
+This toy example is part of Chronos.
 Chronos mines overlooked historical texts to generate novel, testable hypotheses using LLMs and structured graph reasoning.